-The Dadaab refugee camp in Kenya is the largest refugee site in the world.
-It is home to more than 350,000 people, many of whom are women and children.
-Some have never known any other home.
+Imagine spending your entire life in a refugee camp.
+The Dadaab refugee camp in Kenya is the largest such site in the world, home to more than 350,000 people.
+Many are women and children, and some have never known any other home.

-Along with the U.S. State Department and the United Nations, United Methodist Women supports the Center for Victims of Torture’s (CVT) work at Dadaab.
+Along with the U.S. State Department and the United Nations, United Methodist Women is a supporter of the Center for Victims of Torture’s (CVT) work at Dadaab.
 CVT is the first NGO at the camp to provide psychosocial counseling to those who have experienced violence and war atrocities.

-Women and girls are often victims of sexual violence during war.
+Women and girls especially are often victims of sexual violence during war.
 Furthermore, once settled in Dadaab, women often become the single head of household and are saddled with many new roles.
-Girls at the camp are at risk of sexual assault and, partly for protection, may marry as young as at 13 years old.
-The Center for Victims of Torture recognizes the need for psychosocial support for the many refugees who, in addition to fleeing their homes, are still at risk.
+When girls at the camp go to get water, for example, they are at a risk of sexual assault and, partly for protection, may marry when they are as young as 13.
+The Center for Victims of Torture recognizes the need for psychosocial support for the many refugees who, in addition to fleeing their homes, are still at risk of being traumatized in the camp.

 Trauma Needs Healing